jurteam/platform/README.md

 **Note: this command will work only if you had installed `storybook` as global npm package!**

-Run this command in order to view app storybook (and the entire components list) in your browser.
+Run this command in order to view the app storybook (and the entire components list) in your browser.

 ### `npm run build-storybook`

 **Note: this command will work only if you had installed `storybook` as global npm package!**

-Run this command in order to build public storybook.
+Run this command in order to build a public storybook.

 ## Learn More